Chuck (film)

 Chuck (released as The Bleeder in the UK and Ireland) is a 2016 American biographical sports drama film directed by Philippe Falardeau and written by Jeff Feuerzeig, Jerry Stahl, Michael Cristofer and Liev Schreiber, who also stars in the title role.
 The cast includes Elisabeth Moss, Ron Perlman, Naomi Watts, Jim Gaffigan, Michael Rapaport, Pooch Hall, Morgan Spector, Jason Jones and Catherine Corcoran.
 The film depicts the life of heavyweight boxer Chuck Wepner and his 1975 title fight with the heavyweight champion, Muhammad Ali, which inspired Sylvester Stallone's character and screenplay for the 1976 film Rocky.

-Principal photography began on October 26, 2015 in Suffern, New York.
+Principal photography began on October 26, 2015, in Suffern, New York.
 Chuck received its world premiere at the 2016 Venice Film Festival on September 2, 2016.
 It was released May 5, 2017, by IFC Films.

 Plot

-Chuck Wepner, known as the 'Bayonne Bleeder', is a heavyweight boxer known for his iron chin and reckless behaviour.
+Chuck Wepner, known as the 'Bayonne Bleeder', is a heavyweight boxer known for his iron chin and reckless behavior.
 He lives with his second wife Phyllis and daughter Kimberly in New Jersey.
-By 1974, he was rising up the boxing ranks hopeful for an eventual fight with the champion George Foreman, defeating Terry 'the Storming Mormon' Hinke in the process.
-Chuck's trainer and manager Al Braverman receives a call from Don King citing that he will receive a title shot after George presumably beats Muhammed Ali.
-However, much to Chuck's shock and dishevelment, Ali defeats Foreman in The Rumble in the Jungle.
+By 1974, he was rising up the boxing ranks hopeful for an eventual fight with the champion George Foreman, defeating Terry "The Stormin' Mormon" Hinke in the process.
+Chuck's trainer and manager Al Braverman receives a call from Don King stating that he will receive a title shot after George presumably beats Muhammed Ali.
+However, much to Chuck's shock and disappointment, Ali defeats Foreman in The Rumble in the Jungle.
 After witnessing Chuck flirting with another woman in a coffee shop, Phyllis leaves Chuck.

 Al later calls Chuck and says that Don King wants him to fight Ali under the pretences of a "race thing", as Chuck was the only white boxer in the top 10 heavyweight rankings.
 Al subsequently takes Chuck to the Grand Hotel in upstate New York to train professionally.
 However, following the one-sided press conferences with Ali and negative press the fight receives, Chuck feels nervous.
-Phyliss eventually comes to see Chuck, and she forgives and comforts him.
+Phyllis eventually comes to see Chuck, and she forgives and comforts him.

 Although the fight is largely one-sided, Chuck defies predictions of being knocked out in the third round, almost going the full distance against the champion and even knocking him down.
 Despite the loss, Wepner becomes a local hero.
 Though he is irritated to hear claims from Ali that Wepner's knockdown of him was due to a foot stomp, Chuck enjoys his newfound celebrity and becomes the basis of Sylvester Stallone's film Rocky.
 However, Chuck becomes increasingly addicted to his fame and begins taking cocaine.
 He subsequently becomes infatuated with female bartender Linda.
 Phyllis soon catches on to Wepner's unfaithful behavior and kicks him out of the house.